paritosh1990/EPITA/README.md

 6. Quickpay
 7. WorldPay

-I personally have only heard good things about **BrainTree**, and there is no cost for the first 50.000$ the company makes.
+I personally have only heard good things about **Braintree**, and there is no cost for the first 50.000$ the company makes.

+https://www.braintreepayments.com/docs/python/guide/overview (Working with Braintree in Python)